giuseppe2028/MultiPlatform_screenCasting/README.md

 4. **Selection Options**: When in casting mode, the utility should allow the user to restrict the grabbed content to a custom area.✅
-5. **Hotkey Support**: The utility should support customizable keyboard shortcuts for pausing/resuming the transmission, for blanking the screen and terminating the current session.
-   As a bonus, the application may also provide the following features:
+5. **Hotkey Support**: The utility should support customizable keyboard shortcuts for pausing/resuming the transmission, for blanking the screen and terminating the current session.✅ As a bonus, the application may also provide the following features:
 6. **Annotation Tools**: When in casting mode, the utility can activate/deactivate a transparent layer on top of the grabbed area where annotations like shapes, arrows, text, …, can be